-United Kingdom: Consumer confidence records worst reading since May in November
+United States: Consumer confidence records worst reading since February in September

-The fall came on the back of a deterioration in consumers’ views on their financial situation over the next 12 months.
-In addition, consumers’ willingness to make major purchases deteriorated.
+The fall came on the back of a deterioration in consumers' assessments of the present economic situation.
+In addition, their views of their future situation weakened.